jarusll/the-logs/index.md

 # 2022-06-04

 I need a refresher on redux.
 While I am at it, I'll write about rapid redux prototyping.
+Org mode turned out not to be so good with live programming.
+I installed & hosted jupyter notebook with javascript kernel.
+So far really good.
+I want live programming.
+Lets see how this goes.

 # 2022-06-03